iguessthislldo/opendds-devguide-converter/devguide/introduction.rst

 The application uses the data writer’s type-specific interface to publish samples on that topic.
 The data writer is responsible for marshaling the data and passing it to the publisher for transmission.

+Dynamic data writers (see section  16.7.4.2 ) can be used when code generated from IDL is not available or desired.
+Dynamic data writers are also type-safe, but type checking happens at runtime.

 Publisher
 ---------